mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

   - `none` The available data is not split into separate training and test sets, but the entire data is used for training and evaluation.
 This strategy should only be used for testing purposes, as the evaluation results will be highly biased and overly optimistic.
 Given that `dataset-name` is provided as the value of the argument `--dataset`, the data must be stored pin a file named `dataset-name.arff`.

+### Types of Predictions

+- `--prediction-type` (Default value = `binary`)

+  - `scores` The learner is instructed to predict scores.
+In this case, ranking measures are used for evaluation.
+  - `probabilities` The learner is instructed to predict probability estimates.
+In this case, ranking measures are used for evaluation.
+  - `binary` The learner is instructed to predict binary labels.
+In this case, bi-partition evaluation measures are used for evaluation.

 - `--predict-for-training-data` (Default value = `false`)

   - `true` Predictions are obtained for the training data.